KYVENetwork/docs/adding-data/index.md

 The `fetchBlock` method first initializes a connection to the Solana API and then calls the `getBlock()` method that is provided in the Solana SDK.

-### Kyve-Near Integration
+### Kyve-Cosmos Integration

-The `fetchBlock` helper method for the Kyve-Near integration fetches data from the source chain (Near) directly from Near's RPC endpoints.
+The `fetchBlock` helper method for the Kyve-Cosmos integration fetches data from the source chain (Cosmos) directly from Cosmos's RPC endpoints.

 ```ts
 export async function fetchBlock(